 Hi.
 Shlama.
 Shlomo.

-I’m Arim, a Swedish-Assyrian writer from Stockholm.
+I’m Arim, a Swedish-Assyrian writer and researcher.

-My Story.
+My Story

 I randomly discovered a book titled “The Oldest Cuisine in the World.”
 In the 1980s, author Jean Bottero deciphered 35 recipes on clay tablets dated to 1700 BC.
-But lacking measurements and proper instructions, they were essentially impossible for modern cooks to follow.
+But lacking measurements and proper instructions, they were impossible for modern cooks to follow.
 What a pity, I thought, and the idea for Table of Gods was born.

 2019